epheo/blog/index.rst

       OpenShift, OpenStack, LLM, Kubevirt, VFIO-PCI, Selfhosted,
       Cloud Computing, Virtualization, Technology Blog

 "You can't unleash new things in closed sources"
 ================================================

-That's with those words in mind that I decided to start this blog around 2008.
-Altough, the original blog was in french and original posts aren't available here anymore.
+That's with those words in mind that I started this blog in 2008.
+Altough, the original blog was in french and original posts aren't referenced here anymore.

 Latest Posts